 Who Invented the Piano?
-Most give the credit to the italian Bartolomeo Cristofori who invented the instrument around 1700 when he put hammers instead of pleckra (which pluck the string) on a harpsichord but others were working on similar inventions at around the same time.
+Most give the credit to the italian Bartolomeo Cristofori who invented the instrument around 1700 when he put hammers instead of pleckra (which pluck the string) on a harpsichord.
+Other inventor-musicians were working on similar inventions at around the same time.

 What kind of piano should I buy?
 Buy the best piano you can afford and one that fits your needs.
 You can find good pianos in all sizes, from 36” spinets to 9 1/2 foot long grand pianos.
 Just because a piano is small does not mean it will sound bad: it just means it will sound small.
 There are some great-sounding spinets and console pianos made by Baldwin, Wurlitzer, Everett and others.
 Contact us if you have a specific brand in mind.
 Don’t let the nomenclature confuse you.
 Pianos are classified by how big they are.
 Here’s how to know what you’re getting: